 No, it is not a guarantee.
 It could be caused by what the baby is ingesting.
 Discuss this with your pediatrician.

 But as long as serious diseases can also cause grey to appear in the poo, this fact qualifies your baby for a visit to the pediatrician to at least hopefully rule out anything serious.
 Why take a chance?

-Dr. Winkelmann, known as Doctor Jacq, has a special interest in sports nutrition for young athletes, teen issues and the opioid epidemic, and baby and infant product consulting.
-She is an award-winning pediatrician, national and international speaker and published author.
-Her website is doctorjacq.com. green
+Dr. Winkelmann, known as Dr. Jacq, has a special interest in sports nutrition for young athletes, teen issues and the opioid epidemic, and baby and infant product consulting.
+She’s an award-winning pediatrician, national and international speaker and published author.